by John Salt - Last Updated November 2024

 Wow!
 Lots of things to consider.

 Just remember, take your time as you learn all this!
-Hobbies are suppose to be relaxing too...
+Hobbies are suppose to be relaxing too.
 Taking your time right now with this "Best RC Helicopter" decision process will pay big dividends later on and you will get more enjoyment from the hobby and get more out of it.

 Lastly, collective pitch / 3D RC helicopters are not for everyone.

 They take a serious time commitment and "Stick To It" mind set to learn all about the systems within them (both electrical and mechanical), basic helicopter flight theory & principles, and naturally lots of time and practice learning how to fly them.
+This is a complicated hobby after all and RC helicopters are complicated machines.

 As an Amazon Associate I earn from qualifying purchases.